 Has Improvement Been Made?

-It is all the more problematic then that the Hispanic population is battling with Spanish translation issues on the site, nearly a year after the launch.
-The second edition of the HeathCare.gov site, as well as its Spanish counterpart, was unveiled earlier this month.
+It is all the more problematic that the Hispanic population is battling with Spanish translation issues on the site nearly a year after the launch.
+The second edition of the HeathCare.gov site and its Spanish counterpart was unveiled earlier this month.
 So, has the government made the necessary improvements?